russmckendrick/records/content/albums/three-snakes-and-one-charm-7836430/index.md

 styles: ["Southern Rock"]
 ---

-Three Snakes and One Charm is the fourth studio album by American rock band The Black Crowes.
-It was released on July 23, 1996.
+Three Snakes and One Charm is the fourth studio album by American rock band the Black Crowes.
+It was released on July 23, 1996, and is their final release on American Recordings.